-It’s not easy, without a coaching process or an accountability framework to help you make time for that focus on the future.
+It’s not easy, without an accountability framework to help you make time for that focus on the future.
 But if you don’t start adopting some Entrepreneur mindsets in your work, you’ll be in trouble—maybe not today, maybe not tomorrow, but probably a year from now, and definitely a few years from now.

 How can you tell whether you prefer to be a Technician, Manager, or Entrepreneur?